pokui/nsrc-gns3/docs/os-configuration/index.md

 ```

 This means you'll be able to use password authentication when connecting on
-the local LAN, but access over the WAN will be restricted to public/private
+the local LAN, but access from the Internet will be restricted to
-key authentication.
+public/private key authentication.

 After this change, restart the ssh service: